TheNathanielWatkins/RL-Quadcopter-2/Lessons.md

 ## So here they are in no particular order:
 - The reward function seems to be the critical factor holding back the agent from learning properly; *do this first*.
 - The starter code doesn't have any way to recognize if the target position was reached. (**Big Eureka moment right here**)
+- Stopping conditions are key to this project:
+ - Stopping the episode when the agent reaches the target.
+ - Stopping training when it reliably succeeds, and before it forgets how to succeed.
 - The physics_sim doesn't have a floor, if you set `init_pos` too low and if the agent doesn't apply thrust right away, it will just fall below 0 and end the episode.
 - Without specifying clear and large rewards for performing well, the agent might just decide it's better to crash early and end the episode sooner.
 - Euler angles are in radians and here's what they mean: